dagster-io/dagster/README.md

 # [Dagster](https://dagster.io/) &middot; [![Github license](https://img.shields.io/badge/License-Apache_2.0-blue.svg?label=license&labelColor=4F43DD&color=163B36)](https://github.com/dagster-io/dagster/blob/master/LICENSE) [![PyPI version](https://img.shields.io/pypi/v/dagster?labelColor=4F43DD&color=163B36)](https://pypi.org/project/dagster/) [![Coveralls coverage](https://img.shields.io/coveralls/github/dagster-io/dagster/master?labelColor=4F43DD&color=163B36)](https://coveralls.io/github/dagster-io/dagster?branch=master) ![Supported Python versions](https://img.shields.io/pypi/pyversions/dagster?labelColor=4F43DD&color=163B36)

+Dagster is an orchestrator that's designed for developing and maintaining data assets, such as tables, data sets, machine learning models, and reports.

+You declare functions that you want to run and the data assets that those functions produce or update.
+Dagster then helps you run your functions at the right time and keep your assets up-to-date.

+Dagster is built to be used at every stage of the data development lifecycle - local development, unit tests, integration tests, staging environments, all the way up to production.

+New to Dagster?
+Check out the Concepts or learn with some hands-on Tutorials.

 Dagster is an orchestration platform for the development, production, and observation of data assets.

 - **Develop and test locally, then deploy anywhere:** With Dagster, the same computations can run